NiklasPhabian/dissertation/C2_Software.md

 At the beginning of any spatial analysis, we use the ability to evaluate collocation to find and extract relevant data: We define a spatiotemporal region of interest (ROI) and use this definition in a search query to extract data that (for example) intersects our region of interest.
 We then convert the extracted data to spatial objects  convenient for analysis, and apply spatial (and other) operators to these objects.

 Unfortunately, these steps are seldom seamless in real-world analysis.
-In the 1992 sci-fi novel _Snow Crash_ [reference], Neal Stephenson envisages an information system called _CIC Earth_, a central user interface to access every bit of spatial data.
+In the 1992 sci-fi novel _Snow Crash_ [@stephensonSnow], Neal Stephenson envisages an information system called _CIC Earth_, a central user interface to access every bit of spatial data.
 There are some attempts to mimic this concept in, e.g., multiple virtual globe or Digital Earth projects  (e.g., Google Earth, NASA WorldWind, Microsoft TerraServer, VGIS [@Faust2000]), as well as in data repository interfaces such as NASA's Distributed Active Archive Centers (DAACs).
 In reality, there is no single querying and access mechanism for *all* spatial data.
 Instead, geospatial data is distributed by many actors across many repositories.
 Since no universal method exists to represent locations (specifically for locations having a spatial extent), repositories use local mechanisms for spatial data discovery and extraction.
 Some repositories may allow querying canonical or standardized place names (such as countries and states or survey site identifiers).
 Others may allow specifying the spatial ROI as rings, bounding boxes, or even polygons.
 Things are more complicated if the spatial ROI is dynamic, i.e., changing over time.
 Examples of evolving spatial ROI are events such as storms or wildfires.

 Since there is no unified representation of data in general and geolocation in particular, repositories will deliver data in many possible container formats (*files*) and in many possible geospatial representations.
 Locations may be expressed in spherical or ellipsoidal geographic coordinate systems, and/or in two-dimensional projected (Cartesian) coordinate systems at varying resolutions.